 Canna Lilies At A Glance

-Contrary to its name, canna lilies are not true lilies.
-They are more closely related to gingers and bananas.
-These plants have broad, flat, alternate leaves that grow out of a stem in a long, narrow roll that unfurls at the end.
+They’re more closely related to gingers and bananas.
+Canna lily plants have broad, flat, alternate large leaves that grow out of flower stalks in a long, narrow roll that unfurls at the end.

 Planting Canna Lilies

-Cannas are best planted outdoors in the late spring and early summer when the soil temperature is about 60°F (15°C) or warmer.
+Cannas are best planted outdoors in the late spring and early summer when the rich soil temperature is about 60°F (15°C) or warmer.

-Although they are considered a plant of the tropics, most cultivars have been developed in temperate climates and are easy to grow in most countries around the world as long as they receive at least 6–8 hours of sunlight during the summer and are moved to a warm location for the winter.
+They’re easy to grow in most countries around the world as long as they receive at least 6–8 hours of full sun and sunlight during the summer and are moved to a warm location for the winter months and in cold climates.

 You might also like: Why You Should Always Grow Marigolds In The Garden

-While cannas can be grown from seed, it can be difficult, so for a more reliable propagation, you’re better off planting canna rhizome instead.
+While cannas can be grown from seed, it can be difficult, so for a more reliable propagation, you’re better off planting Canna rhizome instead.

 Dig a hole 2 to 3 inches deep and set a rhizome in with its eyes facing up.
 Cover with about one to 2 inches of soil, tamp firmly, and water thoroughly.